GabrielHCataldo/go-helper/README.md

 func main() {
     var a any = map[string]any{}

+    // for negative use IsNotMap
     isMap := helper.IsMap(a)
     logger.Info("is map?", isMap)

     a = "value1"

+    // for negative use IsNotString
     isString := helper.IsString(a)
     logger.Info("is string?", isString)

     a = 12

+    // for negative use IsNotInt
     isInt := helper.IsInt(a)
     logger.Info("is int?", isInt)

     a = true

+    // for negative use IsNotBool
     isBool := helper.IsBool(a)
     logger.Info("is bool?", isBool)

     a = time.Now()

+    // for negative use IsNotTime
     isTime := helper.IsTime(a)
     logger.Info("is time?", isTime)
 }